3choff/dictate/README.md

 *   **Desktop Dictation:** Record your voice and have it transcribed into text.
 *   **Seamless Text Insertion:** Automatically pastes transcribed text into your active application.
 *   **Standalone Windows Executable:** Packaged as a portable `.exe` for easy distribution and use.
-*   **Interactive Settings:** Configure API keys, transcription services (Groq, Gemini, Mistral, Deepgram, SambaNova), grammar correction provider (Groq, Gemini, Mistral, SambaNova), and text insertion modes through a dedicated settings window.
+*   **Interactive Settings:** Configure API keys, transcription services (Groq, Gemini, Mistral, Deepgram, SambaNova, Fireworks), grammar correction provider (Groq, Gemini, Mistral, SambaNova, Fireworks), and text insertion modes through a dedicated settings window.
 *   **Help & Support:** Quick access to the project's GitHub page via a help button.
 *   **Global Hotkey:** Use `Ctrl+Shift+D` to toggle recording (start/stop) from anywhere on your system.
 *   **Grammar Correction:** Select any text in any app and click the sparkle button (or press `Ctrl+Shift+G`) to correct grammar with your chosen provider (default: Groq).
 Click again while pulsing to abort.